 - To access Moodle, students must self-register.
 They are given unique registration information before initially logging in to provide validation.
-Currently, there are instances where students who have multiple courses supported by Moodle have different usernames and passwords for each of their courses.
+Currently there are instances where students who have multiple courses supported by moodle have different usernames and passwords for each of their courses.
 This creates confusion and frustration for the students when they try to access their courses.
 Furthermore, because of lack of helpdesk support, there is a higher chance that these students who struggle with access to content may sometimes even forfeit the course altogether leading to poor course retention.
 Some instructors have been provided with administrative functions so that they can independently provide student user names and passwords in the even that a student reaches out to them.
 At a small scale this may be manageable, however this is not scalable. - Students authenticate to access email, calendars, and some course resources through the MyGCC portal. - Ideally, any LMS access should be available to students via single sign-on from the portal.
 Registration processes and course creation should be integrated from Banner rather than manual.
-This would require additional technical support from outside experts.
+GCC's MIS lacks the expertise to do this.